5 Genius Tips to Prepare for Your College Classes

 Once you’re enrolled in college, being prepared for your classes means carefully managing your time, says Dr. Chad Smith, professor of management and marketing at Clarion University of Pennsylvania.
 “The most important thing is to have a centralized calendar where after the first week of classes you put every assignment, quiz, test, and so forth,” he says.
 Many colleges also offer a course for freshmen entitled “Study Skills and Organization” or something similar.
 It probably won’t count toward anything more than an elective credit, but it can be one of the best classes to take.
 Alternatively, students can work with a tutor or attempt to learn these skills on their own.
 Sit down over the summer and get organized before heading off to college.
 This might include making an appointment with your academic advisor; gathering materials for your classes ahead of time; and organizing your daily and monthly schedule.

-Related: 7 College Organization Tips from a Type A+ Student
+Related: 6 Great College Organization Tips From a Type A+ Student

 4. Learn proper time management